evkx/evkx.github.io/content/models/byd/dolphin/Dolphin_60.4kWh/_index.md

 ## User Interface and Control

-Two different screen setups are available on the BYD Dolphin 60.4kWh.

-The standard layout has the following configuration.
+The control interface for the BYD Dolphin 60.4kWh is primarily focused on screen interaction, with limited functionality available through physical buttons and stalks.
+This design may result in a less than ideal user experience and usability for some users.

+The BYD Dolphin 60.4kWh has twin screens with information for the driver and passengers.
 Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments), and on the right part, there is an [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen).

 Key screen details:

 - The  screen behind the steering wheel mounted into the dashboard is 5.0 inches large
 - The touch screen on the dashboard's center is 12.8 inches large

-The optional Design layout has the following configuration.
-Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments), and on the right part, there is an [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen).

-Key screen details:

-- The  screen behind the steering wheel mounted into the dashboard is 5.0 inches large
-- The touch screen on the dashboard's center is 15.6 inches large

 The model does not include a head-up display.